 In this tutorial, I’m using 5x leverage for my short position on Bitcoin.
 The higher the leverage, the higher the risk will be.

 The logic behind leverage is pretty simple.
-Let’s say you have 200 USDT and you are using 10x leverage, your position size will be 2000 USDT.
+Let’s say you have 200 USDT and you are using 10x leverage, your position size will be around 2000 USDT (200*10).

-As the price changes, you’ll earn much more money as your position size is 2000 USDT instead of 200 USDT.
+As the price changes in the desired direction, you’ll earn much more money as your position size is 2000 USDT instead of 200 USDT.

 But, when the price does not go in the direction you desired, you will lose money and you can’t lose more money than your margin (200 USDT).